 Healing or Crowd-Controlling the Opposing Team

-Healing Surge is a spammable heal, which provides significant side-healing.
+Healing Surge is a spammable heal which provides significant side-healing.
 This should be used if your healer is stunned or crowd-controlled.

 Earthbind Totem is a placed totem which slows any enemies within the radius.
 This totem is incredibly useful and should be used on cooldown.
-This helps you team's positioning.
+This helps your team's positioning.
 This totem can also help you land Capacitor Totem.

 Thunderstorm knocks back all enemies around the Elemental Shaman as long as they are not rooted or have an immunity to knock-backs or magic effects active like Anti-Magic Shell from Death Knights.
-This is incredibly useful and can be used to save your teammates on arena maps with ledges, Dalaran Sewers and Blades Edge Arena.
+This is incredibly useful and can be used to save your teammates on arena maps with ledges, Dalaran Sewers, and Blades Edge Arena.
 This is also a great ability for battlegrounds in Eye of the Storm or certain areas of Twin Peaks and Arathi Basin, which can kill the enemies from fall damage in these cases.

 It is advised to use Macros to use abilities on enemies or allies without having to target them.
 For this reason, we have a page dedicated to them.

 - 06 Nov.
 2023: Updatd for Dragonflight 10.2.